Jewish cuisine: Shabbat

 Good food is an important part of the mitzvah of oneg Shabbat ("enjoying Shabbat"), hence much of Jewish cuisine revolves around Shabbat.

 As observant Jews do not cook on Shabbat, various techniques were developed to provide for a hot meal on Shabbat day.

 One such dish is cholent or chamin, a slow-cooked meat stew with many variations.
 The ingredients are placed in a pot and put up to boil before lighting the candles on Friday evening.
 Then the pot is placed on a hotplate, traditional blech (thin tin sheet used to cover the flames and on which the pot is placed), or in a slow oven and left to simmer until the following day.

 Cholent emerged in ancient Judea, possibly as far back as the Second Temple period.
 Over the centuries, as Jewish diaspora communities developed, they created variations of the dish based on the local climate and available ingredients.

 A prominent feature of Shabbat cookery is the preparation of twists of bread, known as challot or (in southern Germany, Austria and Hungary) "barches".
 They are often covered with seeds to represent manna, which fell in a double portion on the sixth day.

 Another Shabbat dish is calf's foot jelly, called p'tsha or šaltiena in Lithuania and galarita, galer, galleh, or fisnoge in Poland.
 Beef or calf bones are put up to boil with water, seasonings, garlic and onions for a long time.
 It is then allowed to cool.
 The broth then jells into a semi-solid mass, which is served in cubes.

 Drelies, a similar dish originating in south Russia and Galicia is mixed with soft-boiled eggs and vinegar when removed from the oven and served hot.
 In Romania it is called piftie, in Serbia pihtije; it is served cold, with garlic, hard-boiled eggs and vinegar sauce or mustard creme and considered a traditional dish in the winter season.

 Kugel is another Shabbat favorite, particularly lokshen kugel, a sweet baked noodle pudding, often with raisins and spices.
 Non-sweet kugels may be made of potatoes, carrots or a combination of vegetables.

+Among the Jewish communities of Libya, Italy and a number of other communities in the Mediterranean basin, they used to prepare a rich selection of desserts that can be prepared even on Pesach without the need for leaven so that it can be served both on Pesach and on the day of Passover, which was spoken by the Sephardic Jews and the Mizrahi Jews on the day of Mimona, which is also considered a holiday.
+Among these foods are the abambar, buca de dama.

 Traditional noodles—lokshen—are made from a dough of flour and eggs rolled into sheets and then cut into long strips.
 If the dough is cut into small squares, it becomes farfel.
 Both lokshen and farfel are usually boiled and served with soup.